S.L. Benfica (youth)

-Juniores do Sport Lisboa e Benfica are the under-19 team of Portuguese football club S.L.
+Sport Lisboa e Benfica "Juniors" (Juniores), commonly known as Benfica Juniors, is the under-19 football team comprised in the youth department of Portuguese club S.L.
 Benfica.
-They hold home matches at Benfica Campus, the club's training ground and youth academy in Seixal.
+They play their home matches at the Benfica Campus, the club's training ground and youth academy in Seixal.

-Benfica's under-19s have won a record 25 Campeonato Nacional de Juniores (current champions), one Blue Stars/FIFA Youth Cup (1996), one UEFA Youth League (2021–22) and one Under-20 Intercontinental Cup (2022).
+Benfica's under-19s have won a record 26 Campeonato Nacional de Juniores, one Blue Stars/FIFA Youth Cup (1996), one UEFA Youth League (2021–22) and one Under-20 Intercontinental Cup (2022).
 Benfica hold UEFA Youth League records for the biggest win in a final, 6–0 against Red Bull Salzburg, most final appearances (4, joint-record with Chelsea) and most games played (70).
 They were distinguished for "Best implementation of the UEFA Youth League values" in 2013–14.

 There are other development teams below under-19, completing Benfica's youth system: Juvenis "A" and "B"; Iniciados "A" and "B"; Infantis "A", "B", "C" and "D"; Benjamins "A" and "B"; and Traquinas "A".
 In 2015, Benfica received the Globe Soccer award for Best Academy of the year.